Norwegian People's Aid: 1960s and 1970s

 NPA organized relief efforts globally such as the response after the earthquake in Skopje.

 NPA was involved in the liberation of Zimbabwe, South Africa and Namibia.
-It was also sent help to earthquake victims in Yugoslavia.
+It was also fundraised for relief aid to earthquake victims in Yugoslavia.

 1980s and 1990s

 NPA intensified efforts primarily in southern Africa and Latin America.

 Food relief aid for 40 million people (1,200 tons) was collected and sent to Poland during the food crisis in the country.
-Efforts in the Middle East and South Sudan began during this decade.
+Efforts in the Middle East started with entering Lebanon in support of the Palestinian struggle in 1982 and NPA's extensive relief effort in South Sudan began in 1986.

 NPA began working in Eastern Europe during this time, and in the new regime of South Africa, NPA was one of the first foreign organizations promoting democracy and transitional justice.
 Demining began on behalf of United Nations in Cambodia and Mozambique.
 In Norway, NPA established a guardian system for unaccompanied minor asylum seekers from countries in conflict.